windawings/dockerfiles/minecraft-server/README.md

 location, but still have multiple worlds with different server requirements in either persistent volumes or a downloadable archive.

+## Running BungeeCord

+A [BungeeCord server](https://www.spigotmc.org/wiki/bungeecord/) can be run by adding a `-e TYPE=BUNGEECORD` to your command-line.

+BungeeCord is run and configured from the directory `/data/BungeeCord`, so you will typically want to attach the `/data` volume.
+Specifically, it loads the configuration file `/data/BungeeCord/config.yml`.
+Additionally, BungeeCord listens on port 25575, so be sure to include a port mapping for that.

+    docker run -d -v /path/on/host:/data \
+        -e TYPE=BUNGEECORD \
+        -p 25565:25565 -p 25575:25575 \
+        -e EULA=TRUE itzg/minecraft-server

 ## Running a Server with a Feed-The-Beast (FTB) modpack

 Enable this server mode by adding a `-e TYPE=FTB` to your command-line,